Philips: France

 Philips France has its headquarters in Suresnes.
 The company employs over 3600 people nationwide.

 Philips Lighting has manufacturing facilities in Chalon-sur-Saône (fluorescent lamps), Chartres (automotive lighting), Lamotte-Beuvron (architectural lighting by LEDs and professional indoor lighting), Longvic (lamps), Miribel (outdoor lighting), Nevers (professional indoor lighting).
+All manufacturing in France were sold or discontinued before the Lighting spin-off in 2016.

 Germany

 Philips Germany was founded in 1926 in Berlin.
 Now its headquarters is located in Hamburg.
 Over 4900 people are employed in Germany.